tylerjgreen22/bvt-clockify-server/README.md

 Step 2: Run "npx prisma db push".
 Prisma will automatically update the supabase DB with the required tables based on the schema file.

+Step 3: If running the server on local machine, use npx ts-node server.ts.
+If deploying server, use npm install as build command, and npx ts-node server.ts as start command.

 # Steps for generating a CSV:

 Step 1: Upload a Member CSV.
 This file contains all of the memebers of the cohort and should be a CSV of the following format: